5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 This approach is a bit outdated since we now have modifiers like `base` to specify exact locations where to apply a patch.
 Anyway, this is how it works:

 - Find the device, method or paramater you want to change in maciASL.
-- View the the DSDT in a Hex code (Visual Studio Code has an extension for it) and find the corresponding section
+- View the the `DSDT` as Hex code (Visual Studio Code has an extension for it) and find the corresponding section
 - Look at the surrounding Code
 - Select and incorporate a few characters left and right of what you actually want to change and use that as your `Find` mask – since it's in hex already you can just copy it over.
 - Next, you change the "inside" of the mask (the parameter you actually want to change) and leave the surrounding code alone to create your `Replace` rule.